atrzaska/bugzilla_vue/README.md

 ## Backend API for this Single Page Application

-This application is using backend API which I did not publish yet.
+This application is using backend API https://github.com/atrzaska/bugzilla_api.
 It will not work without it.

 ## Development Setup